HKGZTP/HKGZTP.github.io/_pages/TimeandVenue.md

 From West Kowloon Train Station to CityU

-About 5 kilometers, Estimated travelling time: 15 minutes; Estimated fare 50 HKD.
+About 5 kilometers; Estimated travelling time: 15 minutes; Estimated fare 50 HKD.

 By MTR
 -----